TasinNahian/TasinNahian/README.md

 - Great **problem solving skills**
 - Experienced and skilled in **Algorithms and Data Structures**
 - Participated in **Programming Contest**
-- Loves to take on new challenges and solving the
+- Loves to take on new challenges and solving problems.
 - Team player

 ## 👨‍💻 Technologies